SUN TODAY, BUT CLOUDS MOVE IN TONIGHT

 WIND FORECAST:

-THURSDAY: Clouds and limited afternoon sun.
+FRIDAY: Early flurries northeast of Green Bay.
+Otherwise, partly cloudy.
 Cool and brisk.
-HIGH: 38 LOW: 28

-FRIDAY: Maybe early flurries northeast of Green Bay.
-Otherwise, partly sunny.
 HIGH: 37 LOW: 24

 Copyright 2020 WBAY.
 All rights reserved.